Section 1.Place of worship / organisation details

 The following is a brief description of our place of worship and the type of activities we undertake with children and adults who have care and support needs:

-At present we use our premises as an office and an occasional meeting room.
+At present we use our premises as an office, place of worship and community building.

 We provide the following:

-- Junior Church and Anchor Youth on Sundays.
+- Hope Children and Hope Youth groups on Sundays.

-- Sunday evening Youth Group at homes of various church members.
+- Sunday evening Youth Groups at homes of various church members.

 - Sunday morning services.

-- Life groups at homes of various church members.
+- 4:14 groups at homes of various church members.

 - Various other occasional groups.